spdx/spdx-3-model/model/Core/Individuals/NoAssertionElement.md

 - the SPDX creator has intentionally provided no information (no meaning should be implied by doing so).

+For example, a Relationship with `relationshipType`="ancestorOf",
+`from`=Element1,
+and
+`to`=NoAssertionElement
-For example, a Relationship with `from`=Element1, `relationshipType`="ancestorOf", and `to`=NOASSERTION is explicitly expressing that no assertion is being made about any potential descendents of Element1.
+is explicitly expressing that
+no assertion is being made about any potential descendents of Element1.

 ## Metadata